damilolah/Introduction-to-Machine-Learning/chapter1.md

 According to Wikipedia, Arthur Samuel in 1959 defined Machine Learning as the subfield of computer science that gives computers the ability to learn without being explicitly programmed.
+This means that machines will be given the ability to make inferences and observation by learning from data.
+Machine learning is the therefore the science of teaching the machine to identify trends in data and recognize patterns that cannot easily be detected by humans.

+### `CLASS ACTIVITY:`
-Which of the following is not a Machine Learning Task?
+From the definition above, which of the following is not a Machine Learning Task?

 *** =instructions
 - Self driving cars